vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## How to Install

 System Requirements

-- The app has the following models that you can select: gemma3:4b - Text and Images, 128k context, 3.3GB gemma3:12b - Text and Images, 128k context, 8.1GB (Recommended)
+The app has the following models that you can select:
+- gemma3:4b - Text and Images, 128k context, 3.3GB
+- gemma3:12b - Text and Images, 128k context, 8.1GB (Recommended)
-qwen3:4b - Text only, Thinking, 256k context, 2.5GB
+- qwen3:4b - Text only, Thinking, 256k context, 2.5GB
-qwen3:14b - Text only, Thinking, 40k context, 9.3GB
+- qwen3:14b - Text only, Thinking, 40k context, 9.3GB

 The amount of RAM that your machine has needs to exceed the sizes shown above.
 For example, if your computer has 8GB of AM then you should select the gemma3:4b because this is 3.3GB.

+The models run on the CPU.
+The speed at which the models run will depend on how fast your computer is.

 ```
 1. Download and install Ollama